pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/elb.md

 * `enableDeletionProtection`: Set to `true` to disable deletion of the resource.
 This can be helpful to avoid accidentally deleting a long-lived, but auto-generated, load balancer URL.

-* `enableCrossZoneLoadBalancing`: Set to `true` to enable your NLB to load balance across availability zones.

 * `idleTimeout`: The time in seconds a connection is permitted to be idle before being severed.
 The default is `60`.